Karataso/Eazy-Pacman/README.md

 # Eazy Pacman

-A Tiny little script to make Pacman basics eazy to use
+A Tiny little script to make Package manager basics eazy and more efficient to do allows you to do actions quickly pressing a single key to do actions

 made as simple as posible

+Works on Arch and derivates, and Debian and derivates

 ## Installation